Taneesha-creates/Taneesha-creates/README.md

 - 🔭 I’m currently working on contributing to open source - manim
 - 🌱 I’m currently learning Data Science
 <!--- 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with Big Data Analytics
+- 🤔 I’m looking for help with Data Analytics
 - 💬 Ask me about programming!
 <!--- - 📫 How to reach me: --->
 - 😄 Pronouns: She/Her